-Based upon the Site Analysis Map, a map showing the portion or portions of the subject site that may not be developed shall be prepared.
-A dashed line shall indicate the boundary(s) of these nondevelopment area(s).
-A non-development area may be subdivided in that it may contain one or proposed lot lines or may be isolated as a lot unto itself, provided such lot meets all minimum requirements of the zone in which the property is located.
+Based upon the Site Analysis Map, a map showing the portion or portions of the parent parcel that may not be developed shall be prepared.
+A dashed line shall indicate the boundary(s) of these non- development area(s).
+A non-development area may be subdivided in that it may contain one or more proposed lot lines, or may be a separate lot, provided such lot meets all minimum requirements of the zone in which the property is located.
 The map scale shall be large enough to show all details clearly on a sheet size of twenty-four (24) inches by thirty-six (36) inches.